Working with suppliers & farmers to manage water use

 - Evidence-based cases for the adoption of innovations in agricultural practices.

-In 2018, Ernst & Young independently assured the performance of the projects undertaken by HUF and its partners in the Water for Public Good programme.
-By the end of 2018, the cumulative and collective achievements HUF’s programmes included:
+In 2019, Ernst & Young independently assured the performance of the projects undertaken by HUF and its partners in the Water for Public Good programme.
+By the end of 2019, the cumulative and collective achievements of HUF’s programmes included: